Messerschmitt Bf 110 operational history: Daylight operations

-On 4 March 8 Air Force returned, this time losing three B-17s, with two Bf 110s being lost in the attacks.
+On 4 March, the Eighth Air Force returned, this time losing three B-17s, with two Bf 110s being lost in the attacks.
 On such missions USAAF bombers were afforded limited protection by American fighters, which did not yet have sufficient range to escort the bombers all the way to and from the target on deeper raids.
 This gave the Zerstörer force a window of opportunity to wreak damage on the bomber streams.
 However, the Bf 110s were called away to the Eastern and North African fronts "rapidly" and "often" to perform strike, reconnaissance and even dive-bombing missions, leading to inevitable losses.
 When these units returned to the Reich, they were depleted and required reforming, retraining and re-equipping.
 The wastage and woeful deployment of the type prevented any lasting success.

 In autumn 1943, the Zerstörergruppen were recalled from their Eastern or Mediterranean bases, and formed into RLV units.
 Along with the Me 410, it formed the newly rebuilt ZG 26, equipped with three gruppen (two Bf 110 and one Me 410), based near Hannover.
 I. and III./ZG 76 were based in Austria, and II./ZG 76 was based in France.
 On 4 October 1943, the Bf 110 Geschwader intercepted B-17s of the 3rd Bomb Division.
 The targets around Frankfurt and the Saar region were hit.
-The Bf 110s flew alone against this formation and destroyed four B-17s, before having the misfortune of running into 56th Fighter Group P-47 Thunderbolts.
+The Bf 110s flew alone against this formation and destroyed four B-17s, before having the misfortune of running into 56th Fighter Group P47 Thunderbolts.
 The Bf 110s lost nine machines, with 11 killed and seven wounded.
 It is not clear if they managed to shoot down any of their attackers.

 The Bf 110 also supported the German defence during Big Week in February 1944, as Lt.
-Gen. Doolittle's tactical changes for the 8th Air Force's escort fighters (increasingly consisting of P-51 Mustangs) went into effect: The experiences of Zerstörergeschwader "Horst Wessel", a Bf 110 squadron, indicates what happened to twin-engine fighters in the new combat environment.
+Gen. Doolittle's tactical changes for the Eighth Air Force's escort fighters (increasingly consisting of P-51 Mustangs) went into effect: The experiences of Zerstörergeschwader "Horst Wessel", a Bf 110 squadron, indicates what happened to twin-engine fighters in the new combat environment.
 The unit worked up over January and February to operational ready status.
 At 12:13 pm on February 20, 13 Bf 110s scrambled after approaching formations.
 Six minutes later three more took off to join the first group.
 When they arrived at the designated contact point there was nothing left to meet.
 American fighters had jumped the 13 Bf 110s from the sun and shot down 11.
-Meanwhile two enemy fighters strafed the airfield and damaged nine more aircraft.
+Meanwhile, two enemy fighters strafed the airfield and damaged nine more aircraft.